Do You Need A Cooker Hood In A Kitchen? (UK)

 Although some may feel that it’s better to not have a cooker hood in their kitchen, there are a number of benefits to having one, especially if it can be installed so that it is vented outside, rather than recirculating.

 Having a cooker hood directly over your hob is always going to be the most effective way of removing grease and smells from inside your kitchen.
-It will tackle the problem at the source and help prevent the grease particles spreading around your room, as it is far more direct than opening a nearby window or having a separate extractor fan elsewhere in the room.
+It will tackle the problem at the source and help prevent the grease particles from spreading around your room, as it is far more direct than opening a nearby window or having a separate extractor fan elsewhere in the room.

 Almost all cooker hoods come with some form of lights built into them, be that halogen, or (more commonly now) LED.
 This can be extremely helpful when cooking or preparing food.

 Having that dedicated extra light from above can make all the difference to a kitchen.
 Having a separate light source can also help to create a different mood to the room if you don’t want the main lights on for whatever reason.

 Let’s be honest, it’s sometimes the only thing we use our cooker hoods for, but it’s still very handy.